isomerpages/pa-cdcne/_events/Past Events/Shaping Hearts 2024.md

 </div>
 <p>A highlight of the event was the debut of the Neo Kah Kiat (NKK) Arts
-Awards, an unprecedented initiative supported by a S$1 million, five-year commitment from Mr. Neo Kah Kiat, Founder of Neo Group.
+Awards, an unprecedented initiative supported by a S$1 million, five-year commitment from the Founder, Chairman, Group CEO of NEO Group, Mr. Neo Kah Kiat BBM.
 With awards such as the Neo Kah Kiat Painting of the Year and various recognition categories, these awards provide both recognition and financial rewards to artists across different stages of their journeys.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_8025.jpg">
 </div>